Home » Our People » Missioners » Jana Schiemenz

 Mission Country: Tanzania

-hometown: Bad Homburg, Germany
+Hometown: Bad Homburg, Germany

-languages: I speak my native language German and Swahili, the national language in Tanzania.
+Languages: I speak my native language German and Swahili, the national language in Tanzania.

-travel: I lived and worked in Tanzania for about 15 years.
+Travel: I lived and worked in Tanzania for about 15 years.
 I’ve also traveled to other African countries, including Ethiopia, Kenya, Uganda, and Rwanda.
 South Africa I got to know during a three-month internship while I was a student.

 In Europe, I’ve traveled to various countries, including Poland, France, Greece, and Ukraine, where I have a good friend.